Motorway Services Online

 An online service area is one which is built immediately adjacent to the road it serves, so drivers can literally pull in straight off the motorway.
 The standards prefer this design to offline services, but not everybody agrees.

-Most of the UK's examples of this design have facilities on both sides of the road, but only because our services tend to handle large volumes of people.
+Most of the UK's examples of this design have facilities on both sides of the road, but only because our service areas tend to handle large volumes of people.
 When the motorways were quieter, it was common to provide facilities on one side of the bridge only.

-Since 2008 there has been a preference for this design of service area.
-Until the 1970s, it was the only design ever considered, unless there was absolutely no other option.
-As operators and developers were given increasingly more say in the design of new services, they would ask for this design to be built as it has lower running costs and attracts more traffic.
+Since 2008 there has been a preference for this design of service area; the 2022 policy made it stronger and said they are "more conducive to encouraging drivers to stop".
+Until the 1970s, it was the only design ever considered, unless there was absolutely no other option available.
+As operators and developers were given increasingly more say in the design of new service areas, they would ask for this design not to be built as it has higher running costs and a smaller catchment area; their preference persists even though the regulations try to discourage it.

 A sign in Ireland using the phrase "on-line services".